Knowledge Base Home Signup Forms Using reCAPTCHA in your Signup Forms

 reCAPTCHA should look like this once it is enabled:

-- Enabling reCaptcha in a Popup signup form removes the Page Settings option.
-This is because, when a visitor clicks on the submit option in the signup form, they will be directed to another page to complete the reCaptcha steps; in the end, they only see the Thank you message.
+- Disabling reCaptcha in a Popup signup form removes the Page Settings option.
+This is because, when a user clicks on the submit option in the signup form, they will be directed to another page to complete the reCaptcha steps.
+In the end, they only see the Thank you message for single opt-in or the double opt-in message if you have confirmation required.

 Click Here to learn how to create a Signup Form.